Oscar Isaac to play Snake in new Metal Gear Solid film, report says

 Fans who've been waiting for the film adaptation of Metal Gear Solid may have just gotten one step closer to seeing the popular video game come to life.
-Oscar Isaac, who played X-Wing pilot Poe Dameron in all three of the third Star Wars trilogy installments, has been chosen to play the role of Snake, the game's gruff but heroic protagonist, according to a report Friday from Deadline.
+Oscar Isaac, who played X-Wing pilot Poe Dameron in three Star Wars trilogy installments, has been chosen to play the role of Snake, the game's gruff but heroic protagonist, according to a report Friday from Deadline.

+Read More: Metal Gear Solid bionic arm turns gamer into real-life Venom Snake

 Discuss: Oscar Isaac to play Snake in new Metal Gear Solid film, report says